Skip to main content

 Brief Description

-This CIP has been conducted between the participating medical staff and AI Labs Group S.L. (the manufacturer).
+This clinical investigation has been conducted between the participating medical staff and the manufacturer.

 Investigators